How to generate PDFs in React with React to PDF

 </div>

 1. Text quality — Since the PDF is created using a screenshot, the text may not be as sharp as vector-based PDFs.
-This means that zooming in on the PDF may result in blurry text.
+Zooming in on the PDF may result in blurry text.

 2. Page size — React to PDF captures the visible part of the component.
 If the component content exceeds the viewport height, it might get clipped.